SS Emperor: Final voyage

 After unloading a cargo of coal in Fort William on June 3, 1947, Emperor headed to the Canadian National Railway ore dock in Port Arthur, where she loaded 10264 LT of iron ore from the Steep Rock Mine.
 The loading of the ore took six to seven hours.
 She left Port Arthur for Ashtabula, Ohio, at 10:55 p.m.
 (EST), under the command of Captain Eldon Walkinshaw.
+Two of her 35–man crew were left behind at Fort William.
 She had a draught of 21.3 ft at the bow, and 21.9 ft at the stern.
-Two of Emperors 35–man crew were left behind at Fort William.
 The weather was clement; there was little wind, and visibility was good.
-At midnight, Walkinshaw handed over watch duties to first mate James A. Morrey, who had supervised the loading of the iron ore.
+At midnight, Walkinshaw handed over watch duties to first mate Morrey, who had supervised the loading of the iron ore.
 Shortly before 4:15 a.m., Emperor crashed into Canoe Rocks, on the northeast point of Isle Royale, and broke in two.

 About 10 minutes after Emperor struck Canoe Rocks, Walkinshaw gave the order to abandon ship.
 By that time, she had developed a serious list.
 The starboard lifeboat was successfully launched, but was leaking due to the absence of a bilge plug.
 The port boat capsized when it was sucked under by Emperor as she sank.
 The night steward claimed that Emperor's boilers exploded during the sinking.
 She sank in between 20 and 35 minutes.
-The United States Coast Guard Cutter Kimball, which was maintaining navigation lights in the vicinity of Blake Point, intercepted an SOS signal from Emperor, arriving on the scene in 35 minutes.
+The United States Coast Guard Cutter Kimball, which was maintaining navigation lights in the vicinity of Blake Point, intercepted an SOS signal from Emperor and arrived on the scene in 35 minutes.
 After Kimball transported the 21 survivors and the body of cook Evelyn Schultz to Fort William, she travelled back to the wreck to search for survivors and bodies.
 Canada Steamship Lines also chartered the excursion boat Coastal Queen to assist in the search.
 However, bad weather prevented diver E. J. Fowler, who was on board Coastal Queen from reaching the wreck.